abu85/ampliseq_ITS/01_step_by_step_bioinformatic_analysis_with_nf-core-ampliseq.md

 module load Nextflow                # Note: Capital N!
 ```

-Alternatively, to install yourself on your PC (when not on UPPMAX for example):
+Alternatively, to install nextflow yourself on your PC (when not on UPPMAX for example), try:

 ```
 cd ~/bin    # Your home directory bin folder - full of binary executable files, already on your PATH